habibtalib/laravel-api-tutorial/README.md

 - PHP 8.2 or newer.
 - Composer.
-- Laravel 12.
+- Laravel.
-- SQLite, MySQL, or PostgreSQL.
+- MySQL 8.0 or newer.
 - Node.js LTS and npm.
 - Git.
 - Postman, Insomnia, or curl.